JanneMattila/azure-storage-demos/blob-tags/README.md

 ...<abbreviated>
 ```

-To run the cleanup for `1 billion blobs`, it would take:
+To run the cleanup for `1 billion blobs`, it would roughly take:

 | Request/sec | Total time |
 | ----------- | ---------- |